 “Most clinicians now agree it can be a powerful, effective therapeutic technique for a wide range of conditions, including pain, anxiety, panic attacks and mood disorders.
 Hypnosis can also help people change their habits, such as quitting smoking.”

-Hypnosis therapy can be performed in an office visit at a center such as the Manor Hypnotherapy Consultancy.
+Hypnosis therapy can be performed in an office visit at a center that specializes in hypnotherapy.
 For those unable to attend face-to-face consultations there are options to download mp3’s developed by a hypnotherapist.
 Some therapists will even create personalized mp3s based on the specific issue or issues of an individual, and then that person can listen to the custom audio file on their own time, as often as desired.
-This option is available at Manor Hypnotherapy Consultancy website at deep-inner-mind-hypnotherapy.com.

 Even though hypnotherapy isn’t as widely known as psychotherapy and medication for treating anxiety, researchers and scientists have been studying the effects it can have on mental health conditions such as anxiety, post-traumatic stress disorder (PTSD), and depression for several years.
 In one 2017 study, researchers scanned the brains of people while they were undergoing guided hypnosis sessions.
 They found that a hypnotized brain experiences changes in the brain that give a person focused attention, greater physical and emotional control and less self-consciousness.